intel-lab-lkp/linux/Documentation/driver-api/device-io.rst

   comment that explains why the usage in a specific location is safe without the extra barriers.

-  See memory-barriers.txt for a more detailed discussion on the precise ordering guarantees of the non-relaxed and relaxed versions.
+  See Documentation/core-api/memory-barriers.rst for a more detailed discussion on the precise ordering guarantees of the non-relaxed and relaxed versions.

 ioread64(), ioread32(), ioread16(), ioread8(),
 iowrite64(), iowrite32(), iowrite16(), iowrite8()